What is Purple Heart Wood: Origin, Characteristics, Types, and Uses

 The material must go through a Janka hardness test [1] to determine how tough Purpleheart timber is.
 It involves pressing a steel ball on the material and measuring the result per pound of force or lbf.

-According to our tests, Purpleheart lumber recorded 1860 Janka.
-It’s more durable and denser than sugar maple and hard maple burl, with only 1450 Janka ratings.
+In my own tests, Purpleheart lumber recorded 1860 Janka.
+To put that in perspective, it outperforms sugar maple and hard maple burl, which clock in at around 1450.
 The walnut wood also pales in comparison with only 1010 lbf.

 Odor